 For infected eczema, a diluted bleach bath twice a week can reduce the skin bacterial colonisation.

-When the skin is inflamed the doctor may prescribe an anti-inflammatory cream, such as steroid, for control.
+When the skin is inflamed, your doctor may prescribe an anti-inflammatory cream, such as a steroid, for control.
 Correct use of a steroid cream can help soothe the itch, decrease colonisation of bacteria and hence skin infection.
 It can also prevent lichenification, an irreversible thickening of skin from chronic irritation and scratching.
-For severe itching, oral antihistamine can be used to control the itch and prevent scratching.
+For severe itching, an oral antihistamine can be used to control the itch and prevent scratching.

 Eczema often gets better with age.
 Those who have early onset and a severe form tend to have a more persistent problem.

-What is the role of allergy on eczema?
+What is the Role of Allergies in Eczema?

 Studies have found that food allergy plays a role only in selected cases of eczema.

 Patients with food-exacerbated eczema will notice obvious flare-ups of rash after ingestion of food.
 An allergy test can then be done for confirmation.
 After confirmation, specific food should be avoided in nursing mothers for breast-fed babies and from their diet later.